playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/camera-color.md

 Bear in mind that Views are not available on session start, and can be created/removed during the session's lifetime.

-For monoscopic device, we can access its view and its texture:
+For a monoscopic device, we can access its view and its texture:

 ```javascript
 app.xr.on('start', () => {